vburlbl/cleantalk-spam-protect/readme.txt

 1. Stops spam bots contacts emails.
 1. Stops spam pingbacks, trackbacks.

-We have developed anti-spam CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
-Used to detect spam multistage test that allows us to block up to 100% of spam bots.

 = Anti-spam protection =
 * WordPress, JetPack comments.
 * WordPress, BuddyPress, bbPress signups.
-* Formiadble forms.
-* Contact form 7.
-* JetPack Contact form.
+* Formiadble forms, Contact form 7, JetPack Contact form.
 * WooCommerce review form.
 * WordPress Landing Pages.

 = Anti spam plugin info =
 The plugin is client application for cloud anti-spam service CleanTalk.org, which **daily protects 5k web-sites from spam bots**.
+The plugin sends the data to cloud where the anti-spam logic tests the data over several spam tests.

+We have developed anti-spam CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+Used to detect spam multistage test that allows us to block up to 100% of spam bots.

 = Spam protection methods =
 Plugin uses several simple tests to stop spammers.

-* Spam bots signatures.
-* JavaScript anti spam test.
+**1. JavaScript anti spam test**

+99% spam bots doesn't have all JavaScript functions support.
+So, the plugin has code which can run normal visitor and can't run the spam bot.

-* Checks by Email, IP, domains at <a href="http://cleantalk.org/blacklists" target="_blank">spam activities list</a>.
+**2. Checks by Email, IP, domains at spam activities list**

+The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.If the senders IP or Email matches with database, the sender gets some spam scores.
+To reduce false/positive rate the plugin doesn't use only blacklist test to ban spammers.
+The sender will be banned only if multiple spam test failed.

+**3. Comment submit time**

-* Comment submit time.
-Spam bots usually send post immediately after page load.
+Spam bots usually send post immediately after page load, because spam bots not really fill the web form, they are only send $_POST data to the blog.
+The normal visitor send the data within several seconds or minutes.

-* Relevance test for the comments.
-Spam bots send offtop posts, so the plugin can filter spam bots by oftop.
+**4.Relevance test for the comments**

+Spam bots posts send to the blog comments which are not matched with article by relevance, so the plugin can filter spam bots with offtop filter.
-= Protection from manual spam =
-For manual spam filtering plugin evaluates the relevance of the comments text according to the subject and the content of the blog.
-Relevance is determined by keyword and topic of each keyword separately.
-Comments which have been tested for manual spam are automatically published in the blog.

 = Additional features =
 * Weekly anti spam report traffic VS spam.